 The SLS-free market has really boomed since the late '90s when that incorrect e-mail made the rounds -- so much so, in fact, that many experts suspect the e-mail originated from a natural-foods marketing agency [source: LEDA].
 Still, even with the total lack of evidence linking SLS and cancer, some people would rather stay away from a potential irritant.
 For them, there are lots of SLS-free shampoos offered by natural-cosmetics companies.
 You can find them in any health-food-type store and all over the Internet, and they don't cost any more than most regular shampoos.

-To learn more about SLS and urban legends, look over the links on the next page.
+To learn more about SLS and urban legends, look over the links below.